kitten/kitten.sh/pages/parser-generator-dsl/index.md

 of `match` can then be used to start parsing a string and will return an abstract syntax tree ("AST").

 While parsing `match` can be used with regular expressions as interpolations to _match_ a given part of the input string at the current parsing position.
-Outside of the interpolations we can use the regular expression syntax we're already familiar with to express parsing logic, e.g.
+Outside of the interpolations, we can use the regular expression syntax we're already familiar with to express parsing logic, e.g.
 `|` for matching something else if the first part of a group didn't match, or `*` to allow for multiple matches.